John35961/portfolio/README.md

 5. Create database and run migrations with `bin/rails db:setup`

-6. Finally, run the server with `bin/rails s`
+6. Finally, run the server with `bin/dev`

 7. Then visit: <http://localhost:3000>